Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it invokes low-level MTProto methods not wrapped by other tools, using a specific verb and resource.
-It distinguishes itself from sibling tools like send_message by focusing on unsupported methods.
+The description clearly states it is a low-level MTProto invoke for methods not wrapped by other tools, which identifies the tool's purpose and distinguishes it from the higher-level sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.